 We have audited the accompanying financial statements of the Court Services and Offender Supervision Agency (CSOSA).
-CSOSA's financial statements comprise the balance sheet as of September 30, 2020, and the related statements of net cost and changes in net position, and combined statement of budgetary resources, for the fiscal year then ended; and the related notes to the financial statements.
+CSOSA's financial statements comprise the balance sheets as of September 30, 2021 and 2020, and the related statements of net cost and changes in net position, and statements of budgetary resources, for the fiscal years then ended; and the related notes to the financial statements.